 An alternative reform would be to require mandatory licensing at fees based on estimates of R&D costs.
 The principle is the following: if it costs \$100 to invent a gadget, 10% is a reasonable rate of return on this type of investment, and expected demand for licensing is in the order of 100 units, then a net present value fee of \$1.10 would be right.
-Toss in five extra cent for the uncertainty, and set mandatory licensing at a fee of \$1.15 for this particular patent.
-William Kingston takes a more serious look at how this might work in practice, particularly figuring a multiplier to account for the many failed innovations needed to produce a successful one - but, notice that the latter feature, while correct in principle, when applied on a uniform basis may favor mediocre inventors over good ones, thereby distorting incentives in a rentseeking direction once again.
-In any case, Kingston points out that cost estimates are already widely used in patent litigation and are not so difficult to produce and document.
-He estimates that, for most of the cases he studied, the total revenue from licensing products that are successfully patented and licensed should be about eight times their R&D cost, if the license is taken immediately; for licenses issued at the products actually go to market, a multiplier of four would be more appropriate.
-In the case of pharmaceuticals, he suggests a multiple of two would be sufficient - noting that "If three such licenses were taken, the payments would [already] put the product into the most profitable decile (the home of the blockbuster drugs)."
+If the cost of uncertainty is an additional five cents we should set mandatory licensing fee at \$1.15 for this particular patent.
+William Kingston takes a more serious look at how this might work in practice, particularly figuring a multiplier to account for the many failed innovations needed to produce a successful one.
+Kingston points out that cost estimates are already widely used in patent litigation and are not so difficult to produce and document.
+He estimates that, for most of the cases he studied, the total revenue from licensing products that are successfully patented and licensed should be about eight times their R&D cost, if the license is taken immediately; for licenses issued as the products actually go to market, a multiplier of four would be more appropriate.
+In the case of pharmaceuticals, he suggests a multiple of two would be sufficient - noting that

+If three such licenses were taken, the payments would [already] put the product into the most profitable decile (the home of the blockbuster drugs).22

 A backdoor to reducing the term of patent, and making it less easy to accidentally run afoul of long-standing but meaningless patents, would be to reintroduce patent renewal - for example, keeping the term of patent fixed, while splitting the twenty year term into smaller increments, with a renewal required at each stage.
-This is discussed by Cornelli and Shankerman and by Scotchmer.
+This is discussed by Cornelli and Schankerman and by Scotchmer.23

 In copyright, the most immediate problem is that of a Congress and Supreme Court that are "bought and paid for."
-Sorry, but after reading both the Congressional hearings on the DMCA and the Supreme Court decision in Eldred, they are either bought and paid for, or we have a dramatic case of total IQs dropping to the single digit level.
+After reading both the Congressional hearings on the DMCA and the Supreme Court decision in Eldred24, we are fully convinced of this.
 The triple whammy of giving automatic copyright to every work, whether or not it is registered, eliminating the need for renewal, and extending the term of copyright to be essentially infinite means that, over time, virtually everything written will become inaccessible.
-Lessig, among others, documents in great detail the problems caused by these "ugly reforms."
+Lessig25, among others, documents in great detail the problems caused by these "ugly reforms."
 He proposes that some of the ill-effect could be undone by a modest renewal fee.
-Landes and Posner suggest that the legal principle of abandonment could be applied to copyright holders who do not actively make it clear that they are maintaining their copyright.
-Either or both of these proposal - however politically naïve they might be - would be a great improvement over the current untenable situation.
+Landes and Posner26 suggest that the legal principle of abandonment could be applied to copyright holders who do not actively make it clear that they are maintaining their copyright.
+Either or both of these proposals - however politically naïve they might be - would be a great improvement over the current situation.